polar-ocean-dynamics/nextsimdg/docs/xios.rst

 `File` data structures for XIOS and associate these as appropriate.
 If the `XiosInput` section is used, an attempt will be made to open the file provided by the `filename` entry.

+XIOS requires information on the domain decomposition for it to be able to read and write data in parallel.
+This information is held by the `ModelMetadata` class, which may be constructed based off a partition metadata file.
+Upon construction of this object, if XIOS is enabled then the XIOS handler will automatically create a `Domain` data structure with the appropriate local and global sizes and offsets.